ddworken/teels/README.md

 ## TODO

-This is currently prototype-quality code that is not at all production ready.
-Before using for a production system, it should be carefully audited and improved.
+This is currently prototype-quality code that is not production ready.
+Before using for a production system, it should be carefully audited and improved from both security and reliability POVs.

-From a functionality POV, the main pending TODO is finishing the crt.sh integration for CT-log based auditing.
-This will require creating infra for publishing attestations (likely to an S3 bucket?) rather than relying on the in-instance code to host them.